CurleySamuel/Thesis/README.md

 )
 ```

 And these are the scores and predictions for our newly tuned GBRT.
-While our overall R<sup>2</sup> score has only gone up a bit, our MAPE percentile accuracy has increased quite significantly.
+While our overall R<sup>2</sup> score has only gone up a bit, our error percentile accuracy has increased quite significantly.

 ```
 MSE Accuracy: 0.889946546207